-The brunette screeched in horror and lunged across the table to steal it back from her—and promptly gutted herself on the sharp corner of the table.
-It knocked the wind right out of her chest, and she dropped back into her chair, holding her throbbing side and mentally cursing Santana.
+Rachel screeched in horror and lunged across the table to steal it back from her—and promptly gutted herself on the sharp corner of the table.
+It knocked the wind right out of her, and she dropped back into her chair, holding her throbbing side and mentally cursing Santana.

-The Latina ignored the groans of pain across from her in favor of flipping through the pages, brow hiking higher and higher as she read.
-Brittany absently patted Rachel's arm, but evidently she was far more interested in whatever it was the brunette had been writing than in her newly bruised abdomen.
+Santana ignored the groans of pain across from her in favor of flipping through the pages, brow hiking higher and higher as she read.
+Brittany absently patted Rachel's arm, but evidently she was far more interested in whatever it was Rachel had been writing than in her newly bruised abdomen.